Li Hongzhang

-Li Hongzhang, Marquess Suyi (李鴻章; also Li Hung-chang; February 15, 1823 – November 7, 1901) was a Chinese statesman, general and diplomat of the late Qing dynasty.
-He quelled several major rebellions and served in important positions in the Qing imperial court, including the Viceroy of Zhili, Huguang and Liangguang.
+Li Hongzhang, Marquis Suyi (李鴻章; also Li Hung-chang; February 15, 1823 – November 7, 1901) was a Chinese statesman of the late Qing dynasty.
+He held important positions in the Qing government, including the Viceroy of Zhili, Huguang and Liangguang.
+He was the founder and commander of the Huai Army and the Beiyang Fleet, and a leader of the Self-Strengthening Movement.

-Although he was best known in the West for his generally pro-modern stance and importance as a negotiator, Li antagonised the British with his support of Russia as a foil against Japanese expansionism in Manchuria and fell from favour with the Chinese after their defeat in the First Sino-Japanese War.
-His image in China remains controversial, with criticism on one hand for political and military defeats and praise on the other for his success against the Taiping Rebellion, his diplomatic skills defending Chinese interests in the era of unequal treaties, and his role pioneering China's industrial and military modernisation.
-He was presented the Royal Victorian Order by Queen Victoria.
-The French newspaper Le Siècle described him as "the yellow Bismarck".

-At the time of Li's death, he was the most famous person from China outside of China, better known than members of the imperial family.
+One of the best-known Chinese figures of his time internationally, Li was the face of the Qing court in foreign affairs and was often called the "Oriental Bismarck."
+He antagonized the British by supporting Russia as a counterweight to Japanese expansion in Manchuria, and later fell out of favor domestically following China's defeat in the First Sino-Japanese War.
+His legacy in China remains controversial, particularly over his role in suppressing several uprisings, his diplomatic record amid Western powers, and the mixed outcomes of his industrial and military modernization efforts.
+Nonetheless, Li Hongzhang is a renowned figure in Hong Kong as he is seen as one of the founding fathers alongside Qishan, Keying, Henry Pottinger, and Charles Elliot.

 Names

-Li Hongzhang was also known by other names.
-His courtesy names were Zifu (子黻) and Jianfu (漸甫).
+Li Hongzhang was also known by his courtesy names Zifu (子黻) and Jianfu (漸甫).
 His art names were Shaoquan (少荃), Yisou (儀叟) and Shengxin (省心).
 The posthumous name awarded to him by the Qing government was Wenzhong (文忠).
 He was also referred to as Li Zhongtang (李中堂) and Li Fuxiang (李傅相); "Zhongtang" and "Fuxiang" referred to his honorary appointments as Grand Secretary and Crown Prince's Grand Tutor respectively.
 He also held the noble peerage First Class Count Suyi (一等肅毅伯) and was posthumously honoured as First Class Marquis Suyi (一等肅毅侯).